The Nevada Wolfpack is not among the the favorites to win the NCAAB title. Their best season was in 2004.

 The team from Reno, Nev., enjoyed a banner year in the Mountain West Conference.
 With that success comes the team’s eighth trip to the NCAA men’s college basketball tournament, which started in 1939.

-Junior forward Caleb Martin is Nevada’s leading scoring.
-He averages 19.1 points a game and scores on more than 40 per cent of his shots from the three-point line.
+Junior forward Grant Sherfield is Nevada’s leading scoring.
+He averages 18.0 points a game and scores on more than 40 percent of his shots from the three-point line.

-Sports books on the Strip aren’t the only option for sports players.
-There are quality online sites you can join — like Bovada, TopBet and Betonline.
+Sportsbooks on the Strip aren’t the only option for sports players.
+There are quality online sites you can join — like Bovada, BetUS and Betonline.

-The Final Four is scheduled for March 30 in San Antonio.
-The winners of those two games will tip off for the championship on Monday, April 2.
+The Final Four is scheduled for April 2 in Indianapolis.
+The winners of those two games will tip-off for the championship on Monday, April 4.

-If they hope to make a run in this elite tournament, they are guaranteed to battle some top university programs — like the four No. 1 seeds in the tournament in Virginia, Villanova, Xavier and Kansas.
+If they hope to make a run in this elite tournament, they are guaranteed to battle some top university programs — like the four No. 1 seed in the tournament in Gonzaga, Baylor, Michigan, and Illinois.

 A victory over a top-ranked team would be the biggest in the program’s history.